Our top pick for

-There are currently 13.4 million II-VI Incorporated shares held short by investors – that's known as II-VI Incorporated's "short interest".
-This figure is 11.1% up from 12.0 million last month.
+There are currently 17.3 million II-VI Incorporated shares held short by investors – that's known as II-VI Incorporated's "short interest".
+This figure is 5.8% down from 18.4 million last month.

 There are a few different ways that this level of interest in shorting II-VI Incorporated shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against II-VI Incorporated.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against II-VI Incorporated.